Medical and Healthcare Education MSc

 You’ll enhance your CV with a higher-level award that includes both deeper knowledge of the subject and added transferable skills such as the ability to:

-What can I study after a Medical and Healthcare Education MSc?
+What can I study after a masters in medical education?

-Successful MSc students, who particularly enjoy engaging with the academic environment and who wish to pursue academic careers in lecturing and / or research, may progress to doctoral study at Anglia Ruskin University or elsewhere.
+Successful MSc students, who particularly enjoy engaging with the academic environment and who wish to pursue academic careers in lecturing and / or research, may progress to doctoral study at ARU or elsewhere.

 Careers Advice Service